 Since then, WBGS has raised $314,000 over the past five years for a number of charity benefactors.
 Additionally, the events connect people “through sustainability and altruism to create a sense of community between event participants.”

 We now exist as an organization that designs solutions and systemizes the garage sales.
 So anyone, anywhere can have their own $100,000+ garage sale in their own community.

 WBGS now has 15 locations in Australia and the U.S. that opened up organically.
 Seeing the demand for large-scale garage sales, Grigaliunas plans to attend 1,000 events globally in the next five years.

 One of the services WBGS offers to help other businesses succeed and strengthen the circular economy is “CANnsulting.”
 CANsulting helps fellow social enterprises and startups to build their brand and marketing to create a mission-driven business, and to assist with the strategic development and implementation of circular economy practices within the business.

 Profit for purpose (2:27)

-Our biggest challenge is how to keep the people and planet message so strongly aligned to the culture of our business while we make profit for purpose.
+Our biggest challenge is keeping the message so aligned to the culture of our business while making profit for purpose.

 Every second, the equivalent of one garbage truck of textiles is burned or landfilled.
 “We know the positive mental health benefits of decluttering and we also see the significant community benefits when people do declutter,” says Grigaliunas.
 “Without having to give money, they’re giving stuff and they know that their stuff is having a positive impact on someone else in the community.”

-This cycle promotes the principles of the circular economy through the reuse of unused goods that risk ending up in a landfill in an ever-increasing throw-away society.
+This promotes principles of the circular economy through the reuse of unused goods that risk ending up in a landfill.
 According to the Ellen MacArthur Foundation, moving to a circular economy requires new business models to maintain the use of safe materials.

 Team effort (4:31)